 Headless IS right for:

 - Brands building AI-powered features.
 Personalisation engines, AI product recommendation, voice search, and AI assistants all connect cleanly to a headless back-end via APIs.
-With a coupled platform, you're fighting the architecture every step.
+With a coupled platform — Shopify or WooCommerce — you're fighting the architecture every step.

 - Companies planning international expansion.
 A headless stack handles multi-region, multi-currency, and multi-language cleanly.
-Shopify's internationalisation features are improving but still constrained.
+Both Shopify and WooCommerce have internationalisation features, but both carry constraints that compound as your market footprint grows.

 The honest question: are the constraints of your current platform actively costing you revenue or slowing down your roadmap?
 If yes, headless is worth a serious look.
 If not, stay where you are and invest in product and marketing instead.